LoyolaChicagoCS/gradhandbook/source/policy/regulations.rst

 You cannot register yourself in any case.
 Be sure to make a direct request to the |gpd|, close to the time the course starts, to see if there is space, and the |gpd| will arrange your registration through the GSB:

-1. Include a direct request like "Please register me for INFS 496 Section 001." *not* an indirect question like "Would it is OK if I register for....?"
+1. Include a direct request like "Please register me for INFS 496 Section 001." *not* an indirect question like "Would it be OK if I register for....?"
 2. Include your full name and Student ID number.
 3. Explicitly acknowledge the GSB's different drop deadlines.
 4. It is also possible to request a swap for an alternate conflicting Comp course.